 - 1 cup almond milk (room temperature)*

-- 1 tsp distilled white vinegar or apple cider vinegar
+- 1 teaspoon distilled white vinegar or apple cider vinegar

 - 1 batch vegan vanilla frosting